fikrionii/Life-Expectancy-and-GDP-Relationship-2022/README.md

 Gross Domestic Product (GDP) is the monetary value of all finished goods and service made within a country during a specific period.
 GDP provides an economic snapshot of a country and used to estimate the size of an economy and growth rate.

 This project will analyze GDP and life expectancy variable of a country and answer the following questions:
-1. Has life expectancy increased over time in the six nations?
+1. Has life expectancy increased over time in the eight nations?
-2. Has GDP increased over time in the six nations?
+2. Has GDP increased over time in the eight nations?
 3. What is the average life expectancy of these nations?
 4. Is there a correlation between GDP and life expectancy of a country?